-She can recall the scene in impeccable detail, as it still replays in her mind like a movie.
+She can recall the scene in impeccable detail, as it still replays in her mind like an old classic film.

 And there he was, sitting straight, shoulders squared, chin up, mouth drawn, sober and like a statue.